ovh/manager/.ai-doc/00-index.md

 - Detail **GitHub workflows** and review processes for collaborative development.
 - Clarify **testing strategies** to ensure quality and maintainability.
 - Provide **references and templates** for developers and automation tools.
+- Support **AI-assisted migration** from AngularJS to React with comprehensive patterns and guidelines.

 ---